judyohjo/web/README.md

 # Systems / Data / Security
 - Will need multiple systems (one system to save ID and PW, where we pull out student information by using ID)
 - Use SQL and database to save student information/data and retrieve their data
-- Connecting HTML website to SQL database using PHP (to create a server page)
+- Connecting HTML website to SQL database using PHP (to create a server page and to connect to SQL)
 - Security is a key here when saving student information!